-When my husband first told me that there were some saints called “incorruptible” because their bodies never decomposed, I was sceptical.
+When I first found out that there were some saints called “incorruptible” because their bodies never decomposed, I was skeptical.
 Everyone knows that gross things happen to dead things.
 I grew up a farm girl, and I’ve seen it lots.

 Cruz carefully described how embalming doesn’t perfectly preserve a body, yet many saint’s bodies have been found, weeks, months, even years after their death, looking as good as if they’d just died yesterday.
 We could think it a hoax—but not when it happened to so many people (Cruz lists 102 and acknowledges that this isn’t a complete list) and not when it was witnessed by so many, from laypeople to church people to doctors and scientists.